 Running for political office can be a very exciting and rewarding time for an individual, and we want to make it as easy as possible for you by making sure you are well informed about laws and issues surrounding your candidacy.
-This brochure gives some preliminary information to consider before deciding whether or not to pursue elected office.
+This gives you some preliminary information to consider before deciding whether or not to pursue elected office.

-School Board – Districts 1, 2 & 4
+School Board – Districts 3, 5

-City Council - Districts 4 & 5
+City Council – Districts 1, 2, 3

-Very Important !!
-You MUST file a Form DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates with the Supervisor of Elections BEFORE you collect any money toward your candidacy, spend any money in furtherance of your candidacy, collect signatures to qualify by the Petition Process, or open a bank account.
-Within ten (10) days of filing this, you must also file Form DS-DE 84Statement of Candidate in which you affirm that you have been provided access to read and understand the requirements of Chapter 106, Florida Statutes which covers campaign finance laws.
+Very Important !!!
+You MUST file a Form DS-DE 9, Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates with the Supervisor of Elections BEFORE you collect any money toward your candidacy, spend any money in furtherance of your candidacy, collect signatures to qualify by the petition process, or open a bank account.
+Within ten (10) days of filing this, you must also file Form DS-DE 84 Statement of Candidate, in which you affirm that you have been provided access to read and understand the requirements of Chapter 106, Florida Statutes, which covers campaign finance laws.

 Once you have filed the above-mentioned form (DS-DE 9) with the Supervisor of Elections, let your campaign begin !!!
 Make sure you are well educated on political disclaimers that must appear on signs, advertisements, mail outs, and other campaign items.
 Also make sure you complete all campaign finance reports completely, correctly, and in a timely manner.
 Late filing fees can be quite costly and must be paid out of your personal funds, not your campaign account.

 CAMPAIGN FINANCE REPORT